circinusX1/circinus/README.md

 }
 ```

-### Extend rembix with custom modules calling wiringPi.so library,
+### Extend rembix with custom modules.
+Let's use wiringpi.so library,
-### so wiringPi/arduino style can be used
+### so wiringPi/arduino style coding can be used

 ```cpp
 ::using(eSOLIB); // load what we use only